CAISO EDAM Is Live: PacifiCorp First in the Western Day-Ahead Market

 Under the FERC-approved tariff, these revenues are split between the sending and receiving balancing areas using a formula that has drawn criticism from entities like Powerex (BC Hydro's trading arm), which argues the methodology could impose new costs on systems that currently manage congestion bilaterally.
 FERC has required CAISO to file performance reports 6 months after EDAM launch, with special attention to congestion revenue impacts.

-For commercial buyers, this is a background risk: if congestion revenue allocation proves unfavorable for your utility's territory, it could partially offset the production cost savings.
-Monitor your utility's quarterly EDAM performance disclosures beginning in Q3 2026.
+For commercial buyers, this is a background risk: if congestion revenue allocation proves unfavorable for your utility's territory, it could partially offset production-cost savings.
+Monitor CAISO's Daily EDAM Report and your utility's EDAM performance disclosures before treating the launch as a guaranteed bill reduction.

 Action Items for Western Commercial Buyers